Visual-Attention-Network/VAN-Jittor/README.md

 | VAN-Base | 87.6 |
 | -------- | ---- |

-More results will come soon.
+More results will come soon,imagenet-1K pretrianed weight can be loaded in [Here](https://github.com/Visual-Attention-Network/VAN-Classification).